picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/how-poidh-works.md

 A few things worth knowing before you post:

-- **values fluctuate.** Bounty rewards are denominated in ETH or DEGEN, so the dollar equivalent will change with the market.
+- **Values fluctuate.** Bounty rewards are denominated in ETH or DEGEN, so the dollar equivalent will change with the market.
 Dollar figures in bounty descriptions are estimates, not guarantees.
-- **deadlines are suggestions, not rules.** You can include a suggested timeline in your description to set expectations, but nothing in the protocol enforces a hard cutoff.
+- **Deadlines are suggestions, not rules.** You can include a suggested timeline in your description to set expectations, but nothing in the protocol enforces a hard cutoff.
 Bounties can stay open as long as you want.
-- **your funds are yours.** They live in an immutable smart contract controlled by your wallet. poidh never touches them.
+- **Your funds are yours.** They live in an immutable smart contract controlled by your wallet. poidh never touches them.

 ### writing a good bounty